balanced/www.balancedpayments.com/contents/international-payments.md

   title: Frequently asked questions
   list:
     - q: Will you support international payouts?
-      a: We're doing international support in pieces.
-Payouts to non-US bank accounts will come next.
+      a: We&#8217re doing international support in pieces.
+Payouts to non-U.S. bank accounts will come next.
     - q: When will international payouts be available?
-      a: We're not willing to commit to a date for that yet.
+      a: We&#8217re not willing to commit to a date for that yet.
 One step at a time.
     - q: What happens in the case of a refund?
       a: Your customer will get the full amount back in their original currency.
+    - q: Can I use Balanced if I&#8217m not based in the U.S.?
+      a: Unfortunately Balanced is only available to marketplaces with U.S. bank accounts and a valid U.S. tax ID number.
 ---